-The three year renovation plan of Carnesecca Arena ended up costing $30 million in total.
-The new floor plan expanded the lobby of Carnesecca Arena, which was transformed to honor past and present St. John's teams with displays of championship hardware.
-New ticket windows are stationed outside the front entrance for easy access for fans while creating a better traffic flow for large crowds.
+Beginning in 2005, Carnesecca Arena underwent more than $30 million of renovations in a three-year period.
+The new floor plan expanded the lobby of Carnesecca Arena, which now honors past and present St. John's teams with displays of championship hardware.
+New ticket windows were stationed outside the front entrance allowing easy access for fans, while creating a better traffic flow for large crowds.
 The building features the newly opened Student-Athlete Center for Excellence, a weight room for varsity athletes, a cardiovascular room, locker rooms, as well as office and meeting space for coaches and administrators.
-In addition, the arena now has a center hung scoreboard, refurbished locker rooms.
+In addition, the arena now has a center-hung scoreboard and refurbished locker rooms.
 The remodeled arena officially opened in 2008 and currently ranks as the fourth-largest indoor arena in the Metropolitan area with a seating capacity of 5,602.